-The Commission has the following recurring fair value measurements as of April 30, 2022 and 2021.
+The Commission has the following recurring fair value measurements as of April 30, 2023 and 2022.
 The U.S. Treasury notes are valued using IDSI Institutional Bond quotes (Level 1 inputs).
 The U.S. agency obligations are valued using IDSI Institutional Bond quotes (Level 2 inputs).
 Commercial paper is valued using Matrix pricing (Level 2 inputs).
 The municipal obligations are valued using municipal pricing tape (Level 2 inputs).
+The corporate notes are valued using IDSI Institutional Bond quotes (Level 2 inputs).
 The asset backed/mortgage backed securities are valued using IDSI MBS pricing and IDSI CMO pricing (Level 2 inputs).

 Credit risk is the risk that the issuer of a debt security will not pay its par value upon maturity.
 The Commission limits its exposure to credit risk by primarily investing in U.S. Government obligations, municipal bonds rated at least A- by Standard and Poor's or A3 by Moody's at the time of purchase, and external investment pools.
-At April 30, 2020, the money market fund and The Illinois Funds are AAA rated.
+At April 30, 2023, the money market fund and The Illinois Funds are AAA rated.
 The municipal bonds are rated A to AAA or are not rated.
 The U.S. Treasury notes and asset backed/mortgage backed securities are AA+ rated.
 The U.S. agency obligations are AAA rated.
 The commercial paper obligations are rated A-1.
+The corporate notes are rated A to AA.